ThatGuyOliver/esphome-diehl-platinum/README.md

 ```

 ## Hardware
+### ESP board
+An ESP board that will run the ESPHome program
 ### Adapter
 Connect to the inverter trough a Max232 TTL => RS232 converter. ( e.g. https://aliexpress.com/item/1005006513010110.html)
 ### Cable